christie-templeton/portfolio/exampleSite/content/about/_index.md

 author_signature: images/about/signature.png

 ---
 My name is Christie Templeton.
 I possess a diverse skillset that I have developed over the years that allows me to bring multiple talents and skills to the table beyond what many consultants can offer.
 This is the long run can save you money hiring me as I offer a competitive service.
 Please read below to learn more about the services I can offer your business.
+You can also [view my resume](https://drive.google.com/file/d/1MSNGzTqktmqkpaygmbXrRpL09-Uv3wZS/view?usp=sharing) on Google drive.

 ***